 Glossary of Terms

-The definitions included below relate to the Program in general and are included in the Request for Response.
+The definitions included below relate to the Program in general and have been included in the Requests for Response.

 Affordable Care Act.

 Executive Office for Administration and Finance (One of three Executive Sponsors of this project).

 The "AT/IT List" is the Assistive Technology Information Technology Environment List, which may be attached to the solicitation or is available at www.mass.gov/accessibility/.

 Conducted on the Commonwealth's behalf by a third-party testing vendor engaged and paid for by the Commonwealth.

 A pre-approved/certified entity with which the Commonwealth contracts to provide Accessibility Audit Testing.